Akshit-Chilkoti/Add-The-Digits-of-a-Number/README.md

-# Add-The-Digits-of-a-Number
+# Adds The Digits of a Number
-This program adds the digits og the number entered by the user.
+This program adds the digits of the number entered by the user.